eygraber/kotlin-duration-extensions/README.md

 In addition, the `Duration` properties that returned the value as a `Double` have been deprecated.
 This is because `Duration` is now backed by a `Long`.

 The new way to retrieve the value as a `Double` is to use `Duration.toDouble(DurationUnit)`.
 That can be a little verbose, so this library provides `Duration.inDouble*` functions.

+Since a lot of existing APIs accept and `Int` amount of milliseconds/seconds/etc, so this library also provides `Duration.inWholeInt*` functions.